-- 4.2.1 White Kookaburra 'Turf' cricket balls supplied by ICC will be used in all matches.
-Spare balls of the same brand will be supplied for changing during a match. - 4.2.2 The fielding captain or his nominee may select the ball with which he wishes to bowl from the supply provided by the ICC.
+- 4.2.2 The fielding captain or his nominee may select the ball with which he wishes to bowl from the supply provided by the Home Board.
 The fourth umpire shall take a box containing at least 6 new balls to the dressing room and supervise the selection of the ball. - 4.2.3 The umpires shall retain possession of the match ball(s) throughout the duration of the match when play is not actually taking place. - 4.2.4 During play umpires shall periodically and irregularly inspect the condition of the ball and shall retain possession of it at the fall of a wicket, a drinks interval, or any other disruption in play.